 In the post he comments the following:

-The end of Boku no Hero is the most pathetic thing I've ever seen in the world of anime, Deku became a teacher, lost his powers, lost Uraraka, lost everything lol
+The end of Boku no Hero Academia is the most pathetic thing I've ever seen in the world of anime, Deku became a teacher, lost his powers, lost Uraraka, lost everything lol

 @Feyo_yt

-- Thanks for the fdp spoiler
+- Thanks for the spoiler asshole

 - Fanservice would be much better than the original

-- He saved Japan, without any recognition, what a RIDICULOUS ending
+- He saved Japan, without any recognition, what a RIDICULOUS ending.

 Therefore, according to the publisher, the long-awaited final chapter 430 of Kōhei Horikoshi's work will be released on August 5th in Weekly Shonen Jump .